yusufani/Python-Hadoop-Youtube-Statistic-Analyzer/README.md

 ```

 # Usage with GUI
-GUI can be run with following code but you need de be sure that your docker envoriment are ready.
+GUI can be run with following code but you need de be sure that your docker environment is ready.
 Check with following code :

 ```sh